-The MSCI 2021 Global Market Accessibility Review includes updated market accessibility assessments for all markets included in the MSCI indexes as well as comparisons to the 2020 review.
+The MSCI 2022 Global Market Accessibility Review includes updated assessments for all markets included in the MSCI indexes as well as comparisons to the 2021 review.
 This permits analysis of the evolution of Developed, Emerging, Frontier and Standalone Markets in terms of market accessibility.

-The MSCI Global Market Accessibility Review aims to serve as a tool for international institutional investors to better track the evolution of market accessibility in individual countries as well as for regulators to be informed of the areas perceived as not meeting international standards and for which improvement would be welcomed by international institutional investors.
+The MSCI Global Market Accessibility Review aims to serve as a tool to track the evolution of accessibility in individual markets and to inform market authorities of the areas perceived as not meeting international standards for which improvement would be welcomed by international institutional investors.

-Consistent with prior years, the MSCI 2021 Global Market Accessibility Review provides a detailed assessment of market accessibility for each country market included in the MSCI Indexes.
-In particular, it provides an evaluation of the five market accessibility criteria, which are:
+Consistent with prior years, the MSCI 2022 Global Market Accessibility Review provides a detailed assessment of market accessibility for each equity market included in the MSCI Indexes.
+In particular, it provides an evaluation of five market accessibility criteria, which are:

 - Openness to foreign ownership

-- Ease of capital inflows / outflows
+- · Ease of capital inflows / outflows

 - Efficiency of the operational framework

 - Availability of investment instruments

 - Stability of the institutional framework

-These five criteria are reflective of the views of international institutional investors who generally put a strong emphasis on equal treatment of investors, free flow of capital, cost of investment, unrestrictive use of stock market data and country specific risk.
+These five criteria are reflective of the views of international institutional investors who generally put a strong emphasis on equal treatment of investors, free flow of capital, cost of investment, unrestrictive use of stock market data and market specific risk.